r13i/twitter-sentiment-analysis/README.md

 # Tales of Twitter
 What if we could see the emotions and moods of people through the breadcrumbs they leave on Twitter ?

+## Architecture Summary
+This project is be based on micro-services each of which is wrapped into a docker container.

 # Steps
 ## Fetch and queue the tweets
 ## Build a Sentiment Analysis model